roytang/blog/content/quotes/sig.md

 ---

-&quot;The temptation to quit will be greatest just before you are about to succeed&quot;
+"The temptation to quit will be greatest just before you are about to succeed"

   -- Chinese proverb